SiaFoundation/siad/modules/renter/README.md

 in a common stream buffer.
 The stream buffers draw their data from a data source interface, which allows multiple different types of data sources to use the stream buffer.

-A SkylinkDataSource acts as a data source to the stream buffer.
-As the name suggests, such a data source can be initialized using a Skylink, and thus be used to download the data from the Skyfile.
-Internally this data source uses the download projects, as described in the [download project subsystem](#download-project-subsystem).

 ### Upload Subsystem
 **Key Files**